Does CBD Help With Autism Anxiety

 There are distinct differences in the Amygdala for people on the spectrum.

 The original studies showed that the number of neurons in AS (autism spectrum) Amygdala's were larger in children and then pared down over time.

 This is contrary to non-AS Amygdala's which grow over time.

 What was striking in this study was that the number of neurons in the amygdala from individuals with autism was higher in young children, but lower in adults.

-In fact, amygdala development in AS children were the size of adult's fully grown early in adolescents.
+In fact, amygdala development in AS children was the size of an adult's fully grown early in adolescents.